Who can apply for international protection in Spain?

-The entire process is confidential and anyone who speaks to you (civil servants, police, interpreters, lawyers) is under a legal obligation to keep everything you say in strict confidence.
+Yes.
+Everyone who talks to you (civil servants, police, interpreters, lawyers, etc.) is obliged to keep your details and everything you say confidential.

 Can I receive help from a lawyer or interpreter?

 Yes.
-Asylum seekers are entitled to free legal aid and an interpreter.
+Applicants for international protection are entitled both to free legal assistance and to be provided with an interpreter.

-What does my claim for asylum entitle me to?
+What does the application for international protection entitle me to?

 What social benefits will I receive?